Covid-19 Updates

 Visit Curtis.edu/performances/calendar for the current performance schedule.

-• The Lenfest Hall dining room is open for dining.
+• The Lenfest Hall dining room is open for in-person dining.
 Bring your reusable Greenie container for to-go meals.

 • The Rock Resource Center is open Monday through Friday, from 9 a.m. to 5 p.m.
 Please check the library website for any updates.